zakk4223/hyprland-easymotion/README.md

     #windows are restored to fullscreen after easymotion is exited/selected
     fullscreen_action=none

+    #which keys to use for selecting windows
+    motionkeys=abcdefghijklmnopqrstuvwxyz1234567890
     #which keys to use for labeling windows
-    motionkeys=abcdefghijklmnopqrstuvwxyz1234567890
+    motionlabels=ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890

     #if a monitor has a focused special workspace, only put easymotion labels on the windows in the special workspace
     only_special = true